100 Examples of Performance Appraisal Phrases for Employee Reviews

-The examples of performance appraisal comments are ordered in the following categories and contain both positive and need-to-improve phrases:
+The examples of performance appraisal comments are ordered in the following skills and contain both positive and need-to-improve phrases:

 • Productivity